 Dr. John Malcolm Maxted was born in Hamilton on the 15th of February, 1949.
-He was the eldest of 5 sons born to Jack and Margaret Maxted.
+He was the eldest of 5 sons born to Jack Maxted and the former Margaret Caldwell.
 His siblings are; Mark, Randolph, Steven and Paul.
 When Dr. Maxted was 3 years old, his family moved to Ottawa.
 Dr. Maxted attended City View Public School and Meadowlands Public School in Ottawa.
 He attended Brookfield High School for grade 9, then Merivale High School for grades 10-13.

 In 1968 Dr. Maxted attended the University of Ottawa graduating M.D. in 1974.
 Dr. Maxted did post graduate training in family medicine at the University of Western Ontario in London from 1974 until 1976.
-From this, he received his Certificate in Family Medicine (C.C.F.P.).
+From this course of study he received his Certificate in Family Medicine (C.C.F.P.).
 After completing these studies, Dr. Maxted moved to Dresden to begin a family practice with Dr. John Payne at 564 George Street in Dresden.

 Dr. Maxted married Louise Allan on the 23rd of December, 1972 at the Chateau Laurier in Ottawa.
 She was the 2nd of 5 children born to Bertram and Arbutus Allan.
 Mrs. Maxted is a registered nurse and she was working at the Ottawa Civic Hospital when she married Dr. Maxted.
 Dr. and Mrs. Maxted have 2 children, John and Heidi.

 Dr. Maxted moved his office to 640 North Street in Dresden in 1981 and Mrs. Maxted was his receptionist.
 Dr. Maxted served as a coroner for Kent, Lambton and Essex Counties from 1980 until 1995.
 Dr. Maxted was Chief of Family Medicine at the Public General Hospital in Chatham, Ontario from 1985 until 1991.
 He served as Chief of Staff at the Public General Hospital from 1991 until 1995.